-In February 2021 the IASB issued amendments to IAS 1 and IFRS Practice Statement 2, Disclosure of Accounting Policies which is effective for annual periods beginning after January 1, 2023.
+On January 1, 2023, the Company adopted the IASB issued amendments to IAS 1 and IFRS Practice Statement 2, Disclosure of Accounting Policies.
 The amendment assists entities in deciding which accounting policies to disclose in their financial statements.
-Management will assess the impact of this standard.
+The amendments to IAS 1 and IFRS Practice Statement 2 will have no material impact on the Company's financial statements.